Relational Resonance

 Weekly sessions

 Regular weekly sessions give the work continuity.
 Couples therapy is £120 per session.
-A small number of reduced fee spaces are available for those who would otherwise be unable to access therapy.
+A small number of reduced-fee spaces are available for those who would otherwise be unable to access therapy.

 3